Master Profile cache

 - No cache

-- Under this working mode, D_GetMasterProfile bypasses the cache and retrieves the data directly from the database.
-This working mode benefits customers with powerful database infrastructure and with complex Master Profiles such that an in-memory copy of the Master Profile from the cache takes longer than access to the database.
+- Under this working mode, D_GetMasterProfile bypasses the cache and retrieve the data directly from the database.
+This working mode benefits customers with powerful database infrastructure and with complex Master Profiles such that a in-memory copy of the Master Profile from the cache takes longer than an access to the database.